Skip to content

 • CSV export: download simulation data as comma-separated values

-• JSON export: download raw simulation response
+• JSON export: download the simulation response with path-free studio.simulation-run.v1 reproducibility metadata

 • PNG export: screenshot the current plot